JuliaLogging/TensorBoardLogger.jl/docs/src/index.md

 Once you have created a `TBLogger`, you can use it as you would use any other logger in Julia:
 - You can set it to be your global logger with the function [`global_logger`](https://docs.julialang.org/en/v1/stdlib/Logging/index.html#Base.CoreLogging.global_logger)
 - You can set it to be the current logger in a scope with the function [`with_logger`](https://docs.julialang.org/en/v1/stdlib/Logging/index.html#Base.CoreLogging.with_logger)
 - You can combine it with other Loggers using [LoggingExtras.jl](https://github.com/oxinabox/LoggingExtras.jl), so that messages are logged to TensorBoard and to other backends at the same time.

+Every `TBLogger` has an internal counter to store the current `step`, which is initially set to `1`.
+All the data logged with the same `@log` call will be logged with the same step, and then it will increment the internal counter by 1.

+If you want to increase the counter by a different amount, or prevent it from increasing, you can log the additional message `log_step_increment=N`.
+The default behaviour corresponds to `N=1`.
+If you set `N=0` the internal counter will not be modified.

+See the example below:
 ```julia
 using TensorBoardLogger, Logging, Random